 - The Yuba County Five disappear in California.
 Four of their bodies are found four months later.

 - The current constitution of Cuba is formally proclaimed.

 - The All India Forward Bloc holds an emergency central committee meeting after its chairman, Hemantha Kumar Bose, is killed three days earlier.
 P.K.
 Mookiah Thevar is appointed as the new chairman.

-- Vietnam War: The Tet Offensive is halted; South Vietnam recaptures Hué.
+- Vietnam War: The Tet Offensive is halted; South Vietnamese forces led by Ngo Quang Truong recapture the citadel of Hué.